stanbar/stellot/README.md

 scaled down by a factor of 10,000,000 (It allows to represent decimal numbers in 7 diigts precision in human-friendly form).

+## Bootstrapping

+Create asset
+Set proper asset data to frontend and backend. publish frontend app with it's hash (ideally on IPFS)

 ## Token distribution

+Each user who authorize itself by Profil Zaufany will have created an account with trustline to distribution account and balance of 1 VOTE token.
+The user then can decide if he wants to send this token to one of listed parties or send it to someone else.

 Votes can exchange thier ID for 1 (seen by user as 0.0000001) _VOTE_ token.
 User can do with this token whatever he want, ideally vote for one of eligible